adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Central Plateau/Middle Central.md

 ##### Cathedral of the Cleansing Flame
 The central temple of the Church of the Silver Flame serves both as a templar garrison and the site of grand rituals and celebrations.

 Sharn’s most important temple to the Silver Flame, named in honor of the church’s role in cleansing Khorvaire of the stain of evil, ironically may also be its most corrupt holy institution.
-The Archierophant of the region, Ythana Morr, helps foster this corruption, while many of the clergy and other staff simply covet privilege, power, and material wealth.
-The Archierophant, however, actively cooperates with the rakshasa Zathara, who lives in the Central Cogs district of Khyber’s Gate.
+The Archierophant of the region, [[Ythana Morr]], helps foster this corruption, while many of the clergy and other staff simply covet privilege, power, and material wealth.
+The Archierophant, however, actively cooperates with the rakshasa [[Zathara]], who lives in the Central Cogs district of Khyber’s Gate.

 ##### Pavilion of the Host
 The center for worship of the Sovereign Host is a grand open tower surrounded by nine temples, each dedicated to one of the Sovereigns.

-In the central pavilion, sacrifi ces offered in major festivals and on important holy days honor the pantheon as a whole.
-The ranking priest in Sharn, High Priest [[Phthaso Mogan]], leads most of these rituals and sacrifi ces.
+In the central pavilion, sacrifices offered in major festivals and on important holy days honor the pantheon as a whole.
+The ranking priest in Sharn, High Priest [[Phthaso Mogan]], leads most of these rituals and sacrifices.
 Homes for the many clergy working here occupy several tower levels below the Pavilion.

 ### Sword Point